The recently renovated Petit Palais, situated near the prestigious Champs-Elysées

 Inaugurated in 1900 for the World Exhibition of the same year, and presented in tandem with the

-neighboring Grand Palais, the Petit Palais is a striking example of art nouveau architecture.
-Wrought iron entrances and decorative elements, elaborate cupolas and colorful murals give the Petit Palais the grandeur of a palace.
+neighboring Grand Palais, the "petit" counterpart is a striking example of art nouveau architecture.
+Wrought iron entrances and decorative elements, elaborate cupolas and colorful murals give the space the grandeur of a palace.
 The museum of fine arts moved into the building in 1902.

 Address: Avenue Winston Churchill, 8th arrondissement

 Tel: + 33 (0)1 53 43 40 00

 Information on the Web: Visit the official website (in English)

 Sights and Attractions Nearby:

 Open every day except Mondays and public holidays, 10:00 am to 6:00 pm (last tickets sold at 5:00 pm)

 Closing Days and Times: Closed on Mondays and on January 1st, May 1st and December 25th.

 Admission to the permanent collection at the Petit Palais is free for all.
 For information on current admission prices and discounts to temporary exhibits, consult this page at the official website